OWASP/Top10/2017/en/0x10-app-security-risks.md

 Each organization is unique, and so are the threat actors for that organization, their goals, and the impact of any breach.
 If a public interest organization uses a content management system (CMS) for public information and a health system uses that same exact CMS for sensitive health records, the threat actors and business impacts can be very different for the same software.
 It is critical to understand the risk to your organization based on applicable threat agents and business impacts.

-Where possible, the names of the risks in the Top 10 are aligned with [Common Weakness Enumeration](https://cwe.mitre.org/) (CWE) weaknesses to promote generally accepted security practices and to reduce confusion
+Where possible, the names of the risks in the Top 10 are aligned with [Common Weakness Enumeration](https://cwe.mitre.org/) (CWE) weaknesses to promote generally accepted naming conventions and to reduce confusion.

 ## References